Skip to main content

 }

 A social media management platform monitors company-page-engagement for SMBs in Europe.
 When Flowdesk doubles its posting frequency and sees a 155% increase in reactions, the platform’s sales team knows Flowdesk is investing in LinkedIn.
-The outreach message highlights how the platform’s scheduling and analytics features can amplify the results Flowdesk is already achieving.
+The outreach message highlights how the platform’s scheduling and analytics features can amplify results Flowdesk is already seeing.
 The conversation starts from a position of momentum rather than a cold pitch.

 Signal 5: Company Followers